OlufemiAdeOlusile/budgeting/e2e/README.md

 #### Test Strategy

 Exploratory testing will be conducted, to derive Usability testing scenarios and Functional testing scenarios.
-E2E tests will be automated with Cypress and will be able to run headless via the CI.
+E2E tests will be automated via Cypress and will be run headless via the CI or Interactive.

 ### TEST SCENARIOS